samstav/simpl/README.md

 **CHECKMATE_CHEF_LOCAL_PATH**: checkmate uses chef to configure applications on
     servers.
 Checkmate supports using chef with and without a chef server.
-When using it without a chef server, checkmate has a provider called chef-local that stores all deployments in a multi-tenant capable and scalable file structure.
+When using it without a chef server, checkmate has a provider called chef-solo that stores all deployments in a multi-tenant capable and scalable file structure.
 This setting points to the directory where this structure should be hosted.
 If not specified, Checkmate will try to default to /var/local/checkmate/deployments.

-**CHECKMATE_CHEF_REPO**: This setting points to a directory that contains a chef
-    repository (a directory with cookbooks, roles, environments, site-cookbooks subdirecotries, etc...).
-You can clone the opscode repo (https://github.com/opscode-cookbooks/) or use your own.
-This repo is never modified by checkmate.
-Files from it are copied to the individual deployments.
-If not specified, Checkmate will try to default to /var/local/checkmate/chef-stockton.

-**CHECKMATE_CHEF_USE_DATA_BAGS**: when using the chef-local provider, some capabilities of a chef server can be emulated using data bags.
-Setting this value to True tells checkmate to use data bags instead of normal node, role, and environment overrides to store data for deployments. (default=True).

 **CHECKMATE_CHEF_PATH**: when using checkmate with a server, checkmate needs to know the path for the chef client deployment.
 This points to that path.
 The kniofe.rb file should be in there.